dlce-eva/clldappconfig/README.md

 The `appconfig` command needs a configuration directory containing the global configuration file (`apps.ini`) and the config scripts all managed apps.
-I.e. the config directory (here `apps/`) should have the following structure
+I.e. the config directory (here `apps/`) should have the following structure:

 ```
 apps